 - Artificial Intelligence challenges for European companies from the mechanical and electrical industry, but also life sciences.

-- Artificial Intelligence challenges for the European Fintech industry, banks and insurance companies
+- Artificial Intelligence and Fintech challenges for the European banking and insurance industry

 We have invited a large number of speakers both from within Switzerland as well as abroad, working on AI in Finance and Industry.

 One track will focus on financial mathematics and its applications of machine learning, whereas the other one will tackle the implications for industry.
 In addition, we have a focus session on Fintech-Driven Automation in the Financial Industry.

 In September 2017, we have had more than 190 participants, both from Academia and Industry.
 The latest installment of the COST conference also saw a large number of international guests and speakers, travelling to Switzerland from destinations such as the UK, Germany, the United States and Bulgaria.